MODEL. XS750-E Triple (Highly original, Matching numbers)

 Highly original Yamaha XS750-E Triple in Carmine Red with Gold pin-striping and Black/Silver alloy/mag wheels.

-Recently imported from the warmer climes of the US, this is a 1978 ‘E’ model with matching frame and engine numbers 1J7-229xxx now UK registered on an ‘S’ suffix.
+Imported from the warmer climes of the US during 2018, this is a 1978 ‘E’ model with matching frame and engine numbers 1J7-229xxx now UK registered on an ‘S’ suffix.
+Sold by us to the previous owner, we are pleased to be able to offer it to market once again.

 It remains true to it’s original specification, actually quite remarkably so.
 A period correct, and most desirable 3 into 1 exhaust system is fitted, and serves only to enhance the crisp note of the charismatic triple cylinder motor.